cmake-js/fastcall/README.md

 # Showcase

 - [NOOOCL](https://github.com/unbornchikken/NOOOCL): I have recently ported NOOOCL from node-ffi to **fastcall**.
 It took only a hour or so thanks to **fastcall**'s node-ffi compatible interface.
 Take a look at its source code to have a better idea how ref and **fastcall** works together in a legacy code.
-- [ArrayFire.js](https://github.com/arrayfire/arrayfire-js): as soon as I finish writing this documentation, I'm gonna start to work on a brand new, **fastcall** based ArrayFire.js version.
+- [ArrayFire.js](https://github.com/arrayfire/arrayfire-js): as soon as I finish writing this documentation, I'm gonna start to work on a brand new, **fastcall** based version of ArrayFire.js.
 That will get implemented with **fastcall** from strach, so eventually you can take a look its source code for hints and ideas of using this library.

 # License